 If any disk is unpartitioned, the program will automatically recognize it as the destination and bypass this step.

 - On the Finish step, ensure that the configured settings suit your needs, and then click Proceed.

-- After cloning operation completes, the system will inform you of the next steps to take
+- After the cloning operation completes, the system will inform you of the next steps to take

 To use the cloned drive on the current hardware:

 - Turn on the computer

 To use the cloned drive on similar hardware on a different computer:

 - Connect the cloned drive to a new computer

 If you want to use the cloned disk on dissimilar hardware, additional steps should be taken: